Please see the assessment website for information and useful resources to support program assessment at CSUN.

 Students participating in the GE Paths program explore a special theme or major question from an interdisciplinary perspective in the context of their general education requirements.
-Each GE Path (Social Justics, Global Studies, Sustainability, Health and Wellness, Arts, Media and Society, and Aesthetics and Culture) has measureable student learning outcomes which align with the Civic Engagement as a DPQ Degree Learning Outcome and Personal and Social Responsibility as an Essential Learning Outcome.
+Each GE Path (Social Justices, Global Studies, Sustainability, Health and Wellness, Arts, Media and Society, and Aesthetics and Culture) has measurable student learning outcomes which align with the Civic Engagement as a DPQ Degree Learning Outcome and Personal and Social Responsibility as an Essential Learning Outcome.
 Assessment of learning outcomes in the first three paths has begun.

 Contact Patricia Juarez-Dappe at firstname.lastname@example.org for further info.

 GE has seven sections consisting of lower division courses (numbered lower than 300) and upper division courses (numbered 300 and higher) in basic subjects, natural sciences, arts and humanities, social sciences, lifelong learning, comparative cultural studies, and American history and government.
 GE Program Learning Outcomes, written in 2012, bridge learning outcomes for the sections of GE with the University Learning Outcomes.
 GE Assessment began with the Cultural Studies section from Spring 2012 through Fall 2013 and continues with Critical Thinking assessment through Spring and Fall 2014.

 Contact Beth Lasky at email@example.com for further info.

 Critical Thinking Across the Disciplines

 See the Resources, Rubrics and More page for related materials.